pretix/pretix-docs/docs/topics/vouchers.md

 Once you click :btn:Generate random codes:, the number of codes you specified will be displayed in the "Codes" field.

 You may also provide your own voucher codes by manually entering them into the "Codes" field.
-You can also use a combination of randomly generated and manually entered codes.
-The codes must not repeat.
 Codes are separated by line breaks, i.e., each code must be entered in a new line.

 ![Page titled Create multiple vouchers, showing options for creating multiple voucher codes.](../assets/screens/vouchers/create-multiple.png)

-The settings under "Voucher details" and "Advanced settings" are the same as in the dialog for creating a single voucher.
+The settings in the "Voucher details" and "Advanced settings" sections are the same as in the dialog for creating a single voucher.

 If you intend to use pretix to send out vouchers via email, do **not** save the vouchers yet, but instead refer to the [subsection on sending out vouchers via email](vouchers.md#sending-out-vouchers-via-email).
 It is recommended that you choose a tag in the "Tag" field, copy the codes, and save them in a text file or in a spreadsheet.
-This is particularly useful if you intend to distribute them by means other than the pretix-native mail server.
+This is particularly useful if you intend to distribute them by means other than the pretix-native mail functionality.

-Once you have done that, click the :btn:Save: button and the vouchers will be created.
+Once you have made your choices, click the :btn:Save: button and the vouchers will be created.
 This will take to the "Vouchers" overview page.
 You can still edit the settings for the vouchers, but you have to do that for each voucher individually.

 ### Sending out vouchers via email

 The :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
-This dialog also gives you access to the email settings, allowing you to instantly send out vouchers via email after creating them.
+This dialog also gives you access to the email options, allowing you to instantly send out vouchers via email after creating them.
-Check the box next to "Send vouchers via email" at the bottom of the page to expand the email settings.
+Check the box next to "Send vouchers via email" at the bottom of the page to expand the email options.

-The email settings allow you to specify the subject line and the message content of the emails you want to send out.
+The email options allow you to specify the subject line and the message content of the emails you want to send out.
 Each field lists the placeholders that are available for that field and comes with default pre-written content.

 ![Page titled Create multiple vouchers, showing options for sending out emails.](../assets/screens/vouchers/send-emails.png)